The Benefits and Best Practices for Inventory Forecasting

 Maximum stock level

 This is the ideal stock level for a given SKU and what the inventory count will be in the bin or on the shelf when it’s completely full.
-If you have unlimited funds and storage space, this can be a higher number.
+If you have unlimited funds and inventory storage space, this can be a higher number.
 It just can’t exceed the space allotted for that particular SKU.

 Your stock depletes as you fulfill orders, so you’ll need to replenish it when it drops down to a certain number.
 The quantity at which you create a new purchase order is the reorder point.
-The reorder point is not just a soon-to-be out-of-stock warning, but rather a proactive and strategic level that takes several factors into account.
+The reorder point formula is not just a soon-to-be out-of-stock warning, but rather a proactive and strategic level that takes several factors into account.

 To calculate reorder points for your products, add up the following number of days: